svgpp/svgpp/doc/sphinx/viewport.rst

-When establishing new viewport by elements **svg**, **symbol** (instanced by **use**) or **image** several attributes must be processed (**x**, **y**, **width**, **height**, **preserveAspectRatio**, **viewbox**) to get new user coordinate system, viewport and clipping path.
+When establishing new viewport by elements **svg**, **symbol** (instanced by **use**) or **image** several attributes must be processed (**x**, **y**, **width**, **height**, **preserveAspectRatio**, **viewbox**) to get the new user coordinate system, viewport and clipping path.
 SVG++ may do it itself and present result in convenient way.
 This behavior is configured by *Viewport Policy*.
-*Viewport Events Policy* defines how viewport information is passed to user code.
+*Viewport Events Policy* defines how viewport information is passed to the user code.

 **marker** element establish new viewport similar way, when it is instances in path vertices, so **marker** elements may also be handled by *Viewport Policy* and *Viewport Events Policy*.